-- 3) The presentation by the Commissioner of Finance & City Treasurer and the Director of Financial Planning and Analytics and Communication C2, presentation material entitled, "Draft 2015 Budget and 2016-2018 Financial Plan", dated January 12, 2015, were received; and - 4) The following deputations were received: - 1.
+- 3) That the presentation by the Commissioner of Finance & City Treasurer and the Director of Financial Planning and Analytics and Communication C2, presentation material entitled, "Draft 2015 Budget and 2016-2018 Financial Plan", dated January 12, 2015, were received; and - 4) That the following deputations be received: - 1.
 Mr. Kevin Hanit, Queensbridge Drive, Concord; - 2.
-Mr. Savino Quatela, Grant Valley Boulevard; and - 3.
+Mr. Savino Quatela, Grand Valley Boulevard; and - 3.
 Ms. Tianna De Lorenzo, Woburn Drive, Woodbridge.